 Broken bones affect your ability to exercise and do normal daily activities.
-The clavicle, your collarbone, is susceptible to fractures from direct blows to the shoulder.
+The clavicle bone, also called your collarbone, is susceptible to fractures from direct blows to the shoulder.
 Initially, you will have to wear a sling as the bone heals and for protection.

-Swing the Pendulum
+1. Swing the Pendulum

 Let the injured arm hang down in front of you toward the floor and start to gently make rotations with your hand.
 Your shoulder should be relaxed and loose.
 Continue to make arm circles both clockwise and counterclockwise for 30 to 45 seconds each direction.
 Repeat up to five times with short rests in between as needed.

-Squeeze the Shoulder Blades
+2. Squeeze the Shoulder Blades

 Stand tall, arms by sides and elbows bent to 90 degrees.
 Hold one end of the band in each hand and slide your elbows back behind your body, maintaining their 90-degree angle.
 Squeeze your shoulder blades together during the action but avoiding hiking your shoulders.
 Repeat 10 to 15 times, or until fatigue sets in, for two to three sets.

 Stand tall with arms held out in front of you at shoulder-height, palms facing each other.
 Move your arms apart and out to the sides as far as you comfortably can.
 Hold for five seconds, return to start and repeat 10 times two to three times per day.

-Resisted External Rotation
+4. Resisted External Rotation

 Hold a resistance band in each hand in front of you.
 Wrap the band around the hand of the non-injured arm to act as an anchor.
 With your elbow staying by your side, rotate the hand of the injured arm out to the side as far as you can go while maintaining tension on the band.
 Return to start and repeat 10 times, or until fatigued, for three sets in total.